nush16/T3A2-A/readme.md

 # T3A2-A • Full Stack App (Part A)

 ### Application Name
-Jacaranda GP Online Doctor Appointment App
+GP Online Doctor Appointment App

 ## Description
- this project is to develop a comprehensive online doctor appointment application for my friend's newly opend GP cneter Peppertree GP, designed to streamline the process of scheduling and managing medical appointments.
-The application will cater to both patients and administrative staff, providing them with a range of tools and functionalities that will enhance efficiency and improve user experience.
+The objective of this project is to create an all-encompassing online doctor appointment application aimed at optimizing the procedure of scheduling and overseeing medical appointments.
+This application will serve both patients, doctors and administrative staff, equipping them with a wide array of tools and functionalities designed to boost efficiency and enhance user experience.

 ## Functionality / Features

-Patient User:
+### Patient User:

 - Patient will be able to register, create a profile, and manage their accounts.